-The present edifice of the church also includes a cave-built smaller temple that was dedicated to Saint Marina and is located at the south-eastern side.
-Evidence shows that this church was originally built in the 11th century, and includes mostly illustrations that date back to the 17th century.
+The present building also has a cave-built smaller temple that was dedicated to Saint Marina and is located on the south-eastern side.
+Evidence shows that this church was originally built in the 11th century, and mostly contains murals that date back to the 17th century.

 The location of Saint Marina is considered to be of rather special significance, as it is associated with older, traditional practices regarding safe pregnancy and labor.
-In fact, women would visit the church and slide on the small cliff nearby, in order to ensure the wellbeing of the upcoming baby.
-On the feast day Agia Marina on July 17th, celebrations are organized to honor the name of the Saint.
+In fact, women would visit the church and slide on the small cliff that was situated adjacent to it, in order to ensure painless birth and the wellbeing of the upcoming baby.

 As the church is dedicated to Saint Marina, it is celebrated on July 17th.